-2023-2024 Operational Activity Lead Kl4.6 Key Initiative 6 KI4.6.1 Continue to implement the Sub Regional Material Recovery Facility Procurement Process.
-City Assets a) Continue as part of the external working group of three Councils to implement the Heads of Agreement. b) Provide status updates to the Sub-Regional Steering Committee and the Councillors as required.
-KI4.7 Key Initiative 7 KI4.7.1 Partner with Seqwater and other water service providers in South East Queensland (SEQ).
-City Assets a) Continue participation with Seqwater and other water service providers in regular forums. b) Contribute to the development of the Water for South East Queensland (SEQ): Planning for our future Annual Report 2023.
-KI4.8 Key Initiative 8 Kl4.8.1 Deliver the Redlands Coast Biosecurity Plan through Council's biosecurity program.
-Environment a) Implement the Redlands Coast Biosecurity Plan 2018-2023. and Regulation b) Prevent and detect invasive biosecurity matter. c) Promote awareness and education of biosecurity and pest species management. d) Provide effective management systems for pest species control and enforcement activities. e) Develop the Redlands Coast Biosecurity Plan 2024-2029.
-KI4.9 Key Initiative 9 KI4.9.1 Continue to provide an education program to the Redlands Coast community to support, enhance and encourage environmental understanding and grow environmental connections.
-Environment and Regulation a) Deliver a wildlife education program through scheduled workshops, events, social media and online resources which includes endangered, threatened and iconic species. b) Design and deliver an annual program of workshops and events at the IndigiScapes Environment Centre to align with environmental plans, and respond to the community. c) Provide extension services with private land owners and the community in accordance with identified priority areas. d) Deliver community Bushcare programs in identified priority areas.
+Opera ational Activity Lead KI4.6 KI4.6 Key Initiative 6 4.6.1 Design and construct the Sub Regional Material Recovery Facility, subject to nalising grant funding.
+City Assets a Continue as part of the external working group of three Councils as a customer reference group to Greenovate Pty Ltd once the company is fully established. b Provide status updates to the Sub-Regional Steering Committee and the Councillors as required.
+KI4.7 Key Initiative 7 4.7.1 Partner with Seqwater and other water service providers in South East ueensland (SEQ).
+City Assets a) Continue participation with Seqwater and the retail water service providers in regular forums and contribute to various regional committees to enhance the water security across the South East Queensland region.
+KI4.8 Key Initiative 8 4.8.1 Deliver the Redlands Coast Biosecurity Plan through Council's biosecurity ogram.
+Environment and Regulation a Develop the Redlands Coast Biosecurity Plan 2024-2029 for implementation. b Detect and take preventative measures against invasive biosecurity matter. c) Promote awareness and education of biosecurity and pest species management. d Provide effective management systems for pest species control and enforcement activities. e Develop and implement a Fire Ant Self-Management Plan to meet Council's general biosecurity obligation on Council owned and managed land.
+KI4.9 Key Initiative 9 KI4.9.1 Continue to provide an education program to the Redlands Coast community to support, enhance and encourage environmental understanding and grow environmental connections. a Design and deliver environmental education through communication and marketing campaigns, including social media, interpretive signage and online resources. b) Design and deliver environmental education through the schools program, tours and community talks. c) Design and deliver an annual program of events at the IndigiScapes Environment Centre to align with environmental plans, and respond to the Redlands Coast community. d Provide environmental extension services to provide protection and enhance biodiversity values on private and public land.

-2023-2 024 Operational Activity Lead KI4.10 KI4.10 Key Initiative 10 .10.1 Deliver the Redlands Coast Bay and Creeks Plan through Council's bay and creeks gram.
-Environment and Regulation a) Continue to implement the Redlands Coast Bay and Creeks Action Plan 2021-2031. b) Conduct ongoing research to strengthen science-based knowledge of the effects of population growth and climate change on the health and resilience of waterways to ensure management actions meet current and future needs. c) Investigate innovative, water-sensitive urban design and asset management opportunities to minimise harm to the bay and creeks from pollution. d) Restore the resilience of the bay and creeks through on ground, priority remediation works delivered by Council and through community partnerships. e) Increase community stewardship and connection to the bay and creeks, through education, partnerships and networks. f) Monitor catchment and recreation water quality. g) Respond to and investigate customer service requests for erosion and sediment control matters. h) Monitor compliance with development approvals for sediment and erosion control matters on major developments in the city.
-KI4.11 KI4.11 Key Initiative 11 KI4 .11.1 Support the city in transitioning to a decarbonised economy.
-Economic a) Attract investment in research and development to grow Redlands Coast's clean energy economy.
-Development and Investment b) Partner with the State Government and local business to identify opportunities for economic diversification associated with decarbonisation.
+Opera ational Activity Lead KI4.1 KI4.10 Key Initiative 10 4.10.1 Deliver the Redlands Coast Bay and Creeks Plan through Council's bay and eeks program.
+Environment and Regulation a Continue to implement the Redlands Coast Bay and Creeks Action Plan 2021- 2031. b Conduct ongoing research to strengthen science based knowledge of the effects of population growth and climate change on the health and resilience of waterways to ensure management actions meet current and future needs. c) Investigate innovative, water sensitive urban design and asset management opportunities to minimise harm to the creeks and bay from pollution. d Restore resilience of the bay and creeks through water quality monitoring, on ground, priority remediation works delivered by Council and through community partnerships. e Increase community stewardship and connection to the bay and creeks, through education, partnerships and networks. f) Monitor catchment and recreation water quality. g Respond to and investigate customer service requests for erosion and sediment control matters. h Monitor compliance with development approvals for sediment and erosion control matters on major developments in the city.
+KI4.1 KI4.11 Key Initiative 11 1 OMPLETED - KI4.11.1 Key Initiative completed in Quarter Four of Operational Plan 023-2024.
+Complete vestigations to support Redlands Coast to transition to a decarbonised economy ere completed in 2023-2024.